Poikilos/EnlivenMinetest/README.md

 	* run (or if your python executable does not reside in C:\Python27\ then first edit the file): chunkymap-regen-loop.bat
 	* copy example.php and chunkymap.php (and optionally browser.php) to your DocumentRoot or whatever folder will contain the chunkymapdata folder

 ## Known Issues
-*
 * chunkymap.php should read the size of the chunks -- see near is_file($chunk_genresult_path) in chunkymap.php
 * optionally hide player location
 * Make a method (in chunkymap.php) to echo the map as an html5 canvas (refresh players every 10 seconds, check for new map chunks every minute)
-* Detect failure of minetestmapper-numpy.py and instead use minetest-mapper if on linux, otherwise show error if neither are present (Windows has no minetest-mapper at least on client 0.4.13)